SkowronPiotr/praca-magisterska/README.md

 ## Technologies and tools used in project
 ### Python/Django, HTML, CSS
-There are some additional function that helped me in this project.
+There are some additional functions that helped me in this project.
 Data comes from matweb.com, I downloaded 30 records and through pandas and some SQL implemented them to models.
 Charts are displayed due to matplotlib usage.

+Libraries:
+- matplotlib
+- pandas

+## Features
+- Django authentication
+- Posting, editing, deleting records
+- Searching and filtering
+- Comparing data records
+- Charts

 ## What you can do on this website